 A domain extension is the bit that comes after the dot in a domain name.

-But in this post, we're going to focus on practical uses of the .com TLD, so let's talk about the advances of a .com domain.
+The .com domain is just one of many hundreds of TLDs available today.
+But in this post, we're going to focus on practical uses of the .com TLD, so let's talk about the advantages of a .com domain.

 Advantages of a .com domain